 - Online Training

 Sports, for the most part, are a year round industry and everyone involved in playing, coaching, or supporting sports teams understands that there is a sacrifice of free time, weekends, early mornings, late nights, and holidays.
 Last minute changes in practice time, facilities and other unpredictable things are common.
 That being said, you need to be clear and set boundaries for when you will be unavailable, especially if you work with multiple sports.
 This can be hard because you don’t ever want to deny an athlete or team the chance to train or recover, but be careful not to constantly give away your lunch breaks, workout time, family time, or social opportunities to cater to your sports outside of their regular scheduled training times.
-There will be certain times of the year when you have to be more flexible (post-season, exam periods, etc.) however, if you can’t remember the last time you worked out or ate lunch at a table because you are always accommodating to a last minute request, you might need to consider setting some boundaries.
+There will be certain times of the year when you have to be more flexible (post-season, exam periods, etc.) however, if you can’t remember the last time you worked out or ate lunch at a table because you are always accommodating to a last minute request, you might need to consider setting some boundaries to prevent coaching burnout.

 Schedule Time Away